 • Highway 120 West*/The Big Oak Flat Entrance: OPEN

-• Tioga Pass (120 East) in Yosemite National Park: REMAINS CLOSED FOR THE SEASON
+• Tioga Pass (120 East) in Yosemite National Park: OPEN

 1 mile east of Crane Flat.